-Though by far the most common type of performance, grand opera was not the only type of performances shown in the opera house.
+Though by far the most common type of performance, grand opera was not the only type of performance shown in the opera house.
 The theatre tried to vary the acts and audiences who came.
 German prima donna Madame Anna Grunewald performed Lachner’s operetta “Last Rendezvous” at the Opera House in 1865 after a world tour.
 The show also featured Vaudeville acts and comedies.
 [13, 14]

-In the 1800s the French Opera House was a cultural center as well as a theatre.
+In the 1800s, the French Opera House was a cultural center as well as a theatre.
 The House was used during Mardi Gras as a meeting place for revelers before parades and to house the Mardi Gras balls.

 Even before a fire destroyed the House in 1919, accidents were common.
 In 1854, during a comedy sketch by a Mr. Carrier, the upper two balconies of the theatre collapsed, killing two and injuring dozens.
 Almost all of those affected were Creole due to the location of their seats.

 On December 4, 1919, a fire destroyed The French Opera House.
 The fire started across the street in Silvestre's Restaurant.
 Though the brick exterior walls were resistant to the flames, the wooden interior caught fire quickly.
 At the time of its destruction, the Opera House was owned by the Tulane University Fund.
 Damages from the fire were estimated at $250,000, but the building was insured for less than ten percent of that.
 Despite efforts to rebuild, the theatre was closed for good.

 After the fire, the site was used as a lumber yard and parking lot.
 Winthrop Rockefeller built a hotel, Le Downtowner du Vieux Carré, on the site in the mid-1960s, about the same time he was elected governor of Arkansas.
 The property has gone through several owners, names, and concepts since then.